 - Is it likely to provide useful answers?

 2. Survey Design – Receive Authentic Responses

-Now, let’s talk about how to receive authentic survey responses.
+Now, let’s talk about how to receive authentic survey responses through good survey design.

-There are several different ways to present the answers or the possible answers, as you can see in the image below.
+There are several different ways to present answers or possible answers.

 You need to explicitly label each option as clearly as possible.
 So, in the example to the right we can see that “Very important” conveys less intensity than “Extremely important”, and more intensity than “Slightly important”.